jc141x/jc141-bash/setup/readme.md

 Suggestions for any changes to this repo are welcome on [Matrix](https://matrix.to/#/%21aRyMmzPUzcUKRXpVtP%3Amatrix.org?via=catgirl.cloud&via=grin.hu&via=matrix.org) .

-### Supported Linux Distributions
+### Supported GNU/Linux Distributions
-Please click the following links to take you how to setup on your Linux distribution.
+Please click the following links to take you how to setup on your GNU/Linux distribution.
 If you distribution isn't here please check the Unsupported Distributions area.

 * [Arch](arch.md) including: Endeavour OS, Arco, Artix, Manjaro and others
 * [Debian](debian.md) including: Nitrix, Sparky Rolling and Siduction